civican/legisinfo/44-1/bills/S-15/bill_text.md

 ### Section 10

-      **(1)** **Subject to subsection (1.1)**, the Minister may, on application and on **any** terms and conditions **that** the Minister thinks fit, issue a permit authorizing the importation, exportation or interprovincial transportation of an animal or plant, or any part or derivative of an animal or plant.
+      **(1)** Subject to subsection (1.1), the Minister may, on application and on any terms and conditions that the Minister thinks fit, issue a permit authorizing the importation, exportation or interprovincial transportation of an animal or plant, or any part or derivative of an animal or plant.

       **(1.1)** The Minister may, on application and on any terms and conditions that the Minister thinks fit, issue a permit authorizing the importation or exportation of a living elephant or great ape if the importation or exportation is

-        in connection with a scientific research program or conservation program; or
+        in connection with a scientific research program for conservation purposes or with a conservation program; or

         for the purpose of keeping the elephant or great ape in captivity in the best interests of the elephant's or great ape's welfare.